Senna Tower

-The Senna Tower is an proposed supertall residential skyscraper in Balneário Camboriú, Brazil.
-The tower will be the first in Latin America to use the tuned mass damper (TMD) technology to reduce oscillations of the wind and is the world's first supertall residential building certified with the Platinum Leadership in Energy and Environmental Design.
+The Senna Tower is an under construction supertall residential skyscraper in Balneário Camboriú, Brazil.
+The tower will be the first residential building in Latin America to use the tuned mass damper (TMD) technology to reduce oscillations of the wind, and is the world's first supertall residential building certified with the Platinum Leadership in Energy and Environmental Design.
+Once completed, the building will be by far the tallest in Brazil.

 Background

 Announced on September 17, 2024, by FG Empreendimentos and Senna family, will be situated along the Atlantic Avenue in the Balneário Camboriú's beach.
-With a planned height of 544 m tall and 154 floors, at completion will be one of the tallest structures in the world and convert in the tallest solely designed residential building surpassing the Central Park Tower in New York City in addition to being the tallest in the Western and Southern Hemispheres.
+With a planned height of 544 m tall and 154 floors, at completion it will be one of the tallest structures in the world and become the first or the second tallest residential building in the world pending the final height of the Burj Binghatti Jacob & Co Residences in Dubai, in addition to being the tallest building outside Asia.

 The project that already received architectural and construction authorizations by the local prefecture, was designed solely as a residential tower, with privative apartments in addition to a skyline observation point, heated pool, wellness center, gym, tennis courts, entertainment, leisure and gastronomy areas open to the public and an immersive educational space about the former Formula One racer champion Ayrton Senna.

 The project was idealized in 2019, under the former name Triumph Tower with 204 units of apartments and 24 duplex and triplex in different sizes.

+The project broke ground in the second half of 2025.